viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Refer back to this diagram as you complete the steps to wire your hardware.

-i{{<imgproc src="/tutorials/plant-watering-pi/full-wiring.png" resize="300x" class="imgzoom" declaredimensions=true alt="The full wiring diagram for all the hardware for the Plant Watering Robot.">}
+{{<imgproc src="/tutorials/plant-watering-pi/full-wiring.png" resize="300x" class="imgzoom" declaredimensions=true alt="The full wiring diagram for all the hardware for the Plant Watering Robot.">}}

 ### Wire your ADC